12th November 2022

 The flat line goes up to the Dava Summit (1050ft) - which will keep things interesting! - before descending down to sea level.
 With a mix of woodland, moorland and farm track, the Dava way is one of Scotland's hidden treasures!

 - The Divie viaduct, the trail's icon, saved from demolition by Lord Laing

-- Huntly's Cave, a gorge where the 2nd Marquis of Huntly holed up in 1645
+- Huntly's Cove, a gorge where the 2nd Marquis of Huntly holed up in 1645

 - Dava summit at 321 m/1052 ft, with a replica of the original sign

 - The Breathing Place at DunphaiI, a place to stop, picnic and enjoy nature, near the viaduct

 - The Halfway Hut, restored as a shelter and picnic point (with solar panels)

 - Two wood sculptures: a dragoon near the summit and a collie dog which used to convey messages

 Cutoff: 8 hours